 As active participants in our contemporary society, these seniors encourage the rediscovery of a demographic group too often labelled as marginalized or even as a stereotypical cliché.
 It is in this light that the project aims to generate new perspectives on who we are and where we belong.

-Eyes as Big as Plates is currently touring with the Norwegian National Museum and has previously been shown at Art Toronto, NADA Miami, Fotogalleriet (Oslo), Pioneer Works (NYC), The Finnish Institute in Oslo, Paris and Stockholm, Tetley Brewery (Leeds), Seibu Shibuya (Tokyo), Villa Borghese (Rome), Bemis Center for Contemporary Arts (Nebraska US), the Ars Fennica exhibition at the Museum of Contemporary Arts Kiasma, Bogota International Photo Biennale (Colombia), The Potato Blossom Studio in Pyongchang and Gallery FACTORY in Seoul Korea, Finlandia University Gallery (Michigan US), The Nordic House (Faroe Islands), The National Museum of Greenland, amongst others.
-The next stop for the series will be a residency in the Douro Valley, Portugal this spring and exhibitions in Greenland, Iceland, Finland and Norway.
+Eyes as Big as Plates is currently touring with the Norwegian National Museum and has previously been shown at Fotogalleriet (Oslo), Pioneer Works (NYC), Shoot Gallery (Oslo), The Museum of Contemporary Arts Kiasma, NADA Miami, Art Toronto, The Nordic House (Reykjavik), The Finnish Institute in Oslo, Paris and Stockholm, Tetley Brewery (Leeds), Seibu Shibuya (Tokyo), Villa Borghese (Rome), Bemis Center for Contemporary Arts (Nebraska US), Bogota International Photo Biennale (Colombia), gallery FACTORY in Seoul Korea, Finlandia University Gallery (Michigan US), The Nordic House (Faroe Islands), The National Museum of Greenland, amongst others.
+The next stop for the series will be in Greenland and Korea this autumn.
+The project was published as a book in August 2017 (Press Publishing) and is available from this website.
+In September 2017 it was shortlisted for the Paris Photo / Aperture Foundation – Photobook Awards 2017, as one of 20 books from nearly 1000 entries in the ‘First Photobook’ category.

 All the works are for sale in the following two editions: 120 x 100 cm (edition of 7 + 2 AP) and 60 x 50 cm (edition of 10 + 2 AP).
 See the full list of works here and follow the Eyes as Big as Plates project site for updates.

-An international publication of Eyes as Big as Plates is also in progress, get in touch with us and we will put you on the pre-order list and keep you updated on all the upcoming launch events! email@example.com
+The Eyes as Big as Plates book is being launched internationally after the summer, get in touch to be added to the pre-order list and get updates on all the upcoming launch events! email@example.com